mlintern/scripts/README.md

 scripts
 =======

-Scripts that I commonly use
+Useful scripts or scripts that I commonly use